Development

 Create a ten-year projected county operating budget for different population and revenue scenarios.

 Amazon's Pen Place Bonus Density.
-Arlington County Board voted April 23 on the second and final phase of Amazon's HQ2 in Arlington.
+Arlington County Board voted April 23, 2023 on the second and final phase of Amazon's HQ2 in Arlington.
 The deal awarded Amazon 1.396 million square feet of bonus density for a much less-valuable collection of community benefits, leaving $380 million to $1 billion of unmet community needs.
-ASF lobbied several county commissions to ask the board to provide additional benefits for Pentagon City and Arlington, including options to improve equity, transportation, and environmental sustainability.
-Ideas for added benefits, as well as the estimated values of both sides of the site plan deal, are contained in our slide deck presented at the April 23 Board Meeting.
-You may also listen to our presentation to the Housing Commission on April 14 here.
-Arlington's Housing Commission rejected the site plan in part due to ASF's concerns and because the $30 million for affordable housing does not go far enough to mitigate expected displacement and cost burdening that Amazon's expansion represents for many lower-income residents.
+ASF lobbied the County Board for additional benefits from Amazon, serving unmet equity needs, transportation, and environmental sustainability.
+More information in our slide deck presented to the County Board, and in our testimony to the Housing Commission here.

 RESOURCES